info201a-w21/Project-JANK/README.md

 - We are interested in how poverty and income inequality evolves over time

 ### Other examples of Data-Driven Projects related to Domain:
-- [Example1](https://towardsdatascience.com/using-data-science-to-study-economic-inequality-in-the-united-states-1101e9350c3d) -  In this data driven project, data is used to study economic inequality in the U.S and how it may pay pose challenges to certain populations.
+- [Using Data Science to Study Economic Inequality in the U.S](https://towardsdatascience.com/using-data-science-to-study-economic-inequality-in-the-united-states-1101e9350c3d) -  In this data driven project, data is used to study economic inequality in the U.S and how it may pay pose challenges to certain populations.
-- [Example2](https://ourworldindata.org/extreme-poverty) - This project uses data to show an overview of poverty globally and also provides visualization of things such as the poverty gap, and the amount of money it would take to fill in that gap.
+- [Extreme Poverty](https://ourworldindata.org/extreme-poverty) - This project uses data to show an overview of poverty globally and also provides visualization of things such as the poverty gap, and the amount of money it would take to fill in that gap.
-- [Example3](https://sauravpahadia.shinyapps.io/ae5_final_project/) - This project used data to discover if there was any association between youth poverty and youth smoking.
+- [Study on Youth Poverty and Youth Smoking](https://sauravpahadia.shinyapps.io/ae5_final_project/) - This project used data to discover if there was any association between youth poverty and youth smoking.

 ### Data-driven questions we hope to answer about this domain:
 1. How has poverty changed over the course of 10 years?